Cedar Park vs Leander High School: Two A Rated Leander ISD Campuses

 • You are willing to trade a slightly longer commute for more house

-Two A rated schools, 2 points apart.
-One costs $162,000 more.
+Two A rated schools in the same district.
+One costs roughly $117,000 more.
 I know where the value is, but I also know that commute times matter and central Cedar Park has a convenience factor that Leander is still building toward.
 Either way, you are getting an excellent school in one of the best districts in Texas.

 Frequently Asked Questions